eliotmartin/emhomelab/content/posts/cloudflare-tunnel-and-nginx-proxy-manager-setup.md

 ```lang-bash
 $ cloudflared tunnel create <TUNNEL-NAME>
 ```
-- `<TUNNEL-NAME>` is want to call the new Tunnel.
+- `<TUNNEL-NAME>` can be anything you want to call the new Tunnel

-This sets up a new Tunnel and creates a [Credentials file](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-useful-terms#credentials-file) in the `~/.cloudflared` directory.
+This sets up a new Tunnel (with the name `<TUNNEL-NAME>`) and creates a [Credentials file](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-useful-terms#credentials-file) in the `~/.cloudflared` directory.

-### 4. Confirm the Tunnel is Running
-All being well, a new Tunnel has been created.
 This can be confirmed with the command...

 ```lang-bash
 $ cloudflared tunnel list
 ```

-If the Tunnel is running you should get an output along the lines of...
+If all is well you should get an output along the lines of...

 ```lang-bash
 You can obtain more detailed information for each tunnel with `cloudflared tunnel info <name/uuid>`